SoftChef/sensor.live-things-registry-javascript/readme.md

     organization_unit_name = 'IT'
 }
 ```
-You can customize the thing name, please ensure uniqueness.
+You can customize the thing name, please ensure the thing name is given uniquely.

-The naming rule is follow AWS IoT: Must contain only alphanumeric characters and/or the following: -_:
+The naming rule is based on AWS IoT requirement: Must contain only alphanumeric characters and/or the following: -_:

-If your thing_name is null, finally the thing name will generate from device certificate.
+If your thing_name is null, alternatively, the thing name will generate from the device certificate.

 #### ThingRegistry.getThingName()

 Get the thing name.
-Your customized name or from device certificate.
+Your customized name or from the device certificate.

 #### ThingRegistry.getKeysPath()